 The technologies comprising the full Carbon Capture and Storage chain have the potential to significantly reduce global emissions of carbon dioxide and help tackle climate change as Europe and the rest of the world moves towards a low-carbon future

 Our research combines fundamental physical understanding with advanced numerical methods to design better products and processes.
-Key to this research are techniques for modelling at each appropriate scale, and for scale-bridging so that the properties of molecules and large-scale processes can be linked and optimised.
+Key to this research are techniques for modelling at each appropriate scale, and for scale-bridging so that the properties of systems at different scales can be linked, optimised and controlled.

 Superconductivity is broadly recognised for its contribution to solving key research and societal challenges in Energy and Healthcare sectors.
 This theme includes research into the synthesis, characterisation and understanding of superconducting materials, as well as the design, modelling and testing of superconducting devices.